Bosnian Serb government orders bankruptcy at alumina plant

 By Gordana Katana

-BANJA LUKA, Bosnia Bosnia's Serb Republic government ordered the tax authority on Saturday to launch bankruptcy procedures at the region's indebted alumina plant, majority-owned by troubled Lithuanian lender Ukio Bankas.
+BANJA LUKA, Bosnia, April 6 Bosnia's Serb Republic government ordered the tax authority on Saturday to launch bankruptcy procedures at the region's indebted alumina plant, majority-owned by troubled Lithuanian lender Ukio Bankas .

 The decision follows a police investigation earlier this week into alleged tax evasion and irregular spending at the plant, whose majority stake-holder is controlled by Vladimir Romanov, owner of cash-strapped Scottish soccer club Hearts.